Thursday, June 06, 2024

 What Have We Learned, Charlie Brown?

 would go on to win a Peabody Award for "distinguished achievement and meritorious public service" in broadcasting.
 It also remains one of this bloggers top ten favorite Peanuts animated stories of all time -- certainly in the top five overall, largely because of the outstanding way the story of D-Day and the reading of In Flanders Fields was done by Linus throughout the special.
-It is truly a tribute to remember.
+Its truly a tribute to remember.

 Never Forget!